DoroMartoski/SFAdvancedAdmin/General Notes.md

 **Schema builder: lets you visualize and edit your data model**

 ### Forecasting
-Forecast is an expression of expected sales revenue based on the gross rollup of a set of opportunities.
+**Forecast is an expression of expected sales revenue based on the gross rollup of a set of opportunities.**
+**Collaborative Forecasting is ideal if your organization wants these features:**
+* Forecast revenue and/or quantity based on opportunity data
+* Forecast viewable in monthly or quarterly rollups
+* Customizable forecast categories
+* Mutually exclusive forecast categories
+* Forecast numbers and related Opportunities on the same page
+* Manager ability to adjust forecasts
+* Revenue or quantity quotas for sales teams (via API only)
+* Ability to create Custom Report Types & Custom Reports on Forecast, Opportunity & Quota data & API support
+* Interactive and easy user experience

+**Customizable Forecasting is ideal if your organization has enabled either Territory Management 1.0 or Custom Fiscal Years, or if your organization wants these features:**
+* Product Family Forecasts
+* Opportunity Products Schedule Forecasts
+* Forecast Sharing
+* Forecast Snapshots & History
+* Opportunity-level Adjustments
+* Opportunity Product Level Adjustments
+* Ability to Override Forecast Category
+* Ability for Sales Reps to adjust their Forecast

 * The forecast amounts shown on the forecast tab are totals and subtotals of the opportunities in the 4 forecast categories => Pipeline, Best case, commit and closed.
 Forecasts amounts in the rollup table are organized by forecast rollup, time period and optionally product family.